eltonemabodo/unicef_assessment/README.md

 3. Open `run_project.R` from the root directory and execute the full workflow
 4. The final report will be saved to `04_report/unicef_assessment_report.docx`

+#### Known Warnings

+When executing the pipeline (particularly during data cleaning), you may see warnings such as:

+> "Expecting logical in F1902 / R1902C6: got 'BDI'"

+These warnings are due to type mismatches in a few rows of the input Excel file (e.g., character values like country codes in columns guessed as logical).
+They do not affect the final outputs or calculations.
+The pipeline coerces types appropriately downstream, and all indicators and weighted calculations are verified.

 ## 📊 Indicators Calculated

 -   **ANC4 coverage**: % of women with ≥ 4 antenatal visits